GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

 ```

 ### Add Google tasks to the Todo list
-Soon your app will be able to import Google tasks into the Todo list.
-For this to work, your app needs a valid access token.
+Now we are ready to authenticate the user and request his authorization so we can connect to the Tasks service and import his Google tasks into our Todo list.
+First, we will need to request an access token - which, at the first time will automatically present an authentication and authorization popup to the user.
-Once it has this token, it can call the Google Tasks API.
+Once we have this token, we can call the Google Tasks API.
-The app also needs a new button.
-When pressed, the user's Google tasks will appear in the Todo list.

-1. Create a new file to authenticate access to the Google Tasks API: [gpapi_tasks.js](https://github.com/GoogleChrome/chrome-app-codelab/blob/master/lab7_useridentification/gapi_tasks.js).
+1. Since this is time consuming and error prone, you can cheat and copy our JavaScript that handles the authentication to the Google Tasks API: [gpapi_tasks.js](https://github.com/GoogleChrome/chrome-app-codelab/blob/master/lab7_useridentification/gapi_tasks.js).
-This calls `launchWebFlow` and gets a valid access token for the Tasks API url indicated in the `manifest.json`
+This script calls `launchWebFlow` and gets a valid access token for the specified client ID.
+This script also has simple JavaScript methods that, after authenticated, goes to the Tasks API and gets the user's task lists and the corresponding tasks.

-2. Add a new method to the existing [controller.js](https://github.com/GoogleChrome/chrome-app-codelab/blob/master/lab7_useridentification/controller.js) that imports the Google tasks into the Todo list:
+2. Add a new method to the existing [controller.js](https://github.com/GoogleChrome/chrome-app-codelab/blob/master/lab7_useridentification/controller.js) that, using the methods from the previous step, authenticates the user and imports his Google tasks into the Todo list:
     ``` js
     $scope.importFromGTasks = function() {
       var api = new TasksAPI();